hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 [This guide](grub_boot_installer.md) shows how to create a boot USB drive with the Debian ISO image.

-**This guide is \*only\* for the GRUB payload.
-If you use the depthcharge payload, ignore this section entirely.**
+*This guide is only for the GRUB payload.
+If you use the depthcharge payload, ignore this section entirely.*

 Note: on some thinkpads, a faulty DVD drive can cause the cryptomount -a step during boot to fail.
 If this happens to you, try removing the drive.

 Set a strong user password (lots of lowercase/uppercase, numbers and symbols).

 Use of the *diceware method* is recommended, for generating secure passphrases (instead of passwords).

-when the installer asks you to set up encryption (ecryptfs) for your home directory, select 'Yes' if you want to: **LUKS is already secure and performs well.
+When the installer asks you to set up encryption (ecryptfs) for your home directory, select 'Yes' if you want to: *LUKS is already secure and performs well.
 Having ecryptfs on top of it will add noticeable performance penalty, for little security gain in most use cases.
 This is therefore optional, and not recommended.
-Choose 'no'.**
+Choose 'no'.*

-**Your user password should be different from the LUKS password which you will set later on.
-Your LUKS password should, like the user password, be secure.**
+*Your user password should be different from the LUKS password which you will set later on.
+Your LUKS password should, like the user password, be secure.*

 Partitioning
 ============